-S 301 SPANISH CONVERSATION (3)
+S 301 SPANISH GRAMMAR AND CONVERSATION (3)

-In this course, the emphasis will be on interpersonal communication in Spanish about a broad range of topics.
-In preparation for this task, a succinct review of grammar will be tied to the group's needs.
+In this advanced Spanish class, students will learn to use interpersonal communication in Spanish about a broad range of topics.
+In preparation for this task, a succinct review of grammar will be tied to the groups's needs.
 Students will employ the other language skills of listening, writing, reading, and socio-cultural awareness in order to improve their conversational Spanish.
-Prerequisite: S 202 or the equivalent.
-(Fall)
+Prerequisite: S 202 or the equivalent (Fall)

-S 302 INTRODUCTION TO HISPANIC CULTURE (3)
+S 302 SPANISH COMPOSITION (3)